 Funding the Arts in Colorado

-Arts in Society is a collaborative grantmaking program founded in 2016 through a partnership between Bonfils-Stanton Foundation, Hemera Foundation and Colorado Creative Industries.
-Two year grants of up to $50,000 per project administered through RedLine Contemporary Art Center, located in Denver, Colorado.
+Arts in Society is a collaborative grantmaking program founded in 2016 through a partnership between Bonfils-Stanton Foundation, Hemera Foundation, Colorado Creative Industries and Scientific and Cultural Facilities District (SCFD).
+Two year grants of up to $50,000 per project are administered through RedLine Contemporary Art Center, located in Denver, Colorado.

 The purpose of Arts in Society is to foster cross-sector work through the arts, by supporting the integration of arts and culture into multiple disciplines critical to the health and well-being of Coloradans.